ylin1992/trivia_api/backend/README.md

 ### DELETE /questions/<int:question_id>
 - General: Input question's id as an integer and delete the the question corresponding to the id
 - Returns a success flag and id of the deleted question
-- Returns 422 if no corresponding question is found
+- Throws 422 error if no corresponding question is found
 - Example: normal input: ```curl -X DELETE http://localhost:5000/questions/16```
 ```
 {